 Now that we have the basics down, let’s take a closer look at what else differentiates the two platforms.

 On its surface, WooCommerce is the cheaper option, because it’s free.
 That’s right – free.
-By comparison, Shopify costs anywhere from $21.75 to $299 per month, depending on which tier (Basic, Shopify, or Advanced) you choose.
+By comparison, Shopify costs anywhere from $39 to $399 per month, depending on which tier (Basic, Shopify, or Advanced) you choose.
+(The “Plus” plan will run you $2,000/month and is designed for enterprise clients.)
 However, these surface costs aren’t the only cost consideration.

 WooCommerce requires WordPress, as it’s a WordPress plugin.
-This means you’ll need to pay $10-15 per month for hosting, $10+ per year for a domain, up to $100 for a theme (free themes simply don’t have the quality), ~$100 per year for plugins and extensions, and countless developer costs.
+This means you’ll need to pay $10-15 per month for hosting, $10+ per year for a domain, up to $100 for a theme (free themes simply don’t have the same quality), ~$100 per year for plugins and extensions if you’re using them, and countless developer costs.
 If you’re not technically savvy (or simply don’t have the time), the hidden costs of WooCommerce can easily catch up to you, especially when using hosted WordPress solutions.